AdaCore/why3/doc/starting.rst

 Getting Started with the Why3 Command
 -------------------------------------

-The ``prove`` command makes it possible to check the validity of goals with external provers, in batch mode.
+The :program:`why3 prove` command makes it possible to check the validity of goals with external provers, in batch mode.
 This section presents the basic use of this tool.
 Refer to :numref:`sec.why3prove` for a more complete description of this tool and all its command-line options.